-Caring for someone living with dementia can be very rewarding but it can also be extremely demanding, both physically and emotionally.
-The needs of the person you care for may increasingly have to come before your own and knowing that you need more help, or allowing yourself to take a break can be hard.
+Caring for someone living with dementia can be very rewarding, but it can also be extremely demanding – both physically and emotionally.
+The needs of the person you care for may increasingly have to come before your own.
+It can be hard to find time to take a break or even to arrange for someone to help you.

-Looking after yourself is important, not only for your own health and wellbeing, but also for your relationship with person you care for.
-This page looks at the types of services that can help.
+However, looking after yourself is important – not only for your own health and wellbeing, but also for your relationship with person you care for.
+There are lots of services out there to support you in different ways.
+This page looks at the main types of support available if you’re a carer.

 Help at home